Deputy Australian Prime Minister Barnaby Joyce resigns over sex scandal

 Then on Thursday, the National Party said it had received a separate, formal complaint against its leader, accusing him of sexual harassment, Australia's national broadcaster ABC reported.

-Speaking to journalists, he said he was resigning from his role as leader of the National Party to put aside "this current cacophony of issues" and avoid further harassment of his family and partner.
+Speaking to journalists, he said he was resigning from his role as leader of the National Party, to put aside "this current cacophony of issues" and avoid further harassment of his family and partner.

 "(It has been an) incredible privilege, that I'm so humbled by, to have been the Deputy Prime Minister of Australia," he said.